w3c/wcag3/guidelines/groups/help-and-feedback/feedback/feedback-mechanism.md

 status: exploratory
 ---

-A mechanism is available to provide feedback to authors.
+A :term[mechanism] is available to provide feedback to authors.